Homotopy theory of coalgebras over operads: Notation and conventions

-\begin{defn} Let $C\in\chaincat$ and let $\mathcal{V}$ be an operad.
+It is not hard to see that these terminal objects are also the \emph{initial} objects of their respective categories. \end{defn} We also need: \begin{defn} If $A\in\mathrf C=\ircoalgcat$ or $\coalgcat$, then $\forgetful A$ denotes the underlying chain-complex in $\chaincat$ of where $\bullet$ denotes the terminal object in $\mathrf{C}$ --- see definition~ \ref{def:pointedirredcat}.
+We will call $\forgetful{\ast}$ the \emph{forgetful functor} from $\mathrf{C}$ to $\chaincat$. \end{defn} We can also define the analogue of an ideal: \begin{defn} Let $C$ be a coalgebra over the operad $\mathcal{U}$ with adjoint structure map and let $D\subseteq\forgetful C$ be a sub-chain complex that is a direct summand.
+Then $D$ will be called a \emph{coideal} of $C$ if the composite \emph{vanishes}, where $p:C\to C/D$ is the projection to the quotient (in $\chaincat$). \end{defn} \begin{rem*} Note that it is easier for a sub-chain-complex to be a coideal of a coalgebra than to be an ideal of an algebra.
+For instance, all sub-coalgebras of a coalgebra are also coideals.
+Consequently it is easy to form quotients of coalgebras and hard to form sub-coalgebras.
+This is dual to what occurs for algebras. \end{rem*} We will use the concept of cofree coalgebra cogenerated by a chain complex: \begin{defn} Let $C\in\chaincat$ and let $\mathcal{V}$ be an operad.
 Then a $\mathcal{V}$-coalgebra $G$ will be called \emph{the cofree coalgebra} \emph{cogenerated by} $C$ if \begin{enumerate} \item there exists a morphism of DG-modules $\varepsilon:G\to C$ \item given any $\mathcal{V}$-coalgebra $D$ and any morphism of DG-modules$f:D\to C$, there exists a \emph{unique} morphism of $\mathcal{V}$-coalgebras, $\hat{f}:D\to G$, that makes the diagram commute. \end{enumerate} \end{defn} This universal property of cofree coalgebras implies that they are unique up to isomorphism if they exist.
 The paper \cite{Smith-cofree} gives a constructive proof of their existence in great generality (under the unnecessary assumption that chain-complexes are $\ring$-free).
 In particular, this paper defines cofree coalgebras $L_{\mathcal{V}}C$ and pointed irreducible cofree coalgebras $P_{\mathcal{V}}C$ cogenerated by a chain-complex $C$.

-We will denote the closed symmetric monoidal category of $\ring$-chain-complexes with $\ring$-tensor products by $\chaincat$.
-These chain-complexes are allowed to extend into arbitrarily many negative dimensions and have underlying graded $\ring$-modules that are
+There are several ways to define them: \begin{enumerate} \item $L_{\mathcal{V}}C$ is essentially the largest submodule of on which the coproduct defined by the dual of the composition-operations of $\mathcal{V}$ is well-defined. \item If $C$ is a coalgebra over $\mathcal{V}$, its image under the structure map turns out to be a sub-coalgebra of the target --- with a coalgebra structure that vanishes on the left summand ($C$) and is the dual of the structure-map of $\mathcal{V}$ on the right.
+We may define $L_{\mathcal{V}}C$ to be the sum of all coalgebras in $C\oplus\prod_{k=1}^{\infty}\homzs k(\mathcal{V}(k),C^{\otimes k})$ formed in this way.
+The classifying map of a coalgebra is just the structure map of the coalgebra structure. \end{enumerate}